anish-jampana/Create-Your-Own-TwitterBot/README.md

 ```
 If ```pip3``` doesn't work, try just ```pip```.

-## Twitter Bot Source Code!
+## Twitter Bot Source Code
 Go to **twitterbot.py** to find the exact source code for this project.
 Note: You will need to replace **tweets.txt** with another txt file to read through.
 I've included **sample.txt** in this repository that you can use just to test the bot, but later on, you may want to play around with your own txt file for the bot to tweet.
+Once, you replace **tweets.txt** with your own file of choice, you will need to copy and paste either **follow.py** or **tweetfile.py** depending on how you are going to use the twitter bot.

+### follow.py
+**follow.py** is a python file that will allow you to follow all accounts that have followed your twitter bot each time you run **twitterbot.py** once you have copied and pasted **follow.py**

+### tweetfile.py
+**tweetfile.py** is a python file that will allow to tweet line by line from a txt file.
+You can set it at whatever interval you like but for this project, it is set to 86400 seconds (24 hours).
+Once again, you need to copy and paste **tweetfile.py** to **twitterbot.py** to use it.

+## A Fully Functional Twitter Bot!